 Con/ As Cast; wonderful and eye-pleasing brown patina

 Ref/ BMCRR I p.
 1, Haeberlin pl.
 1, Vecchi ICC pl.
 1, Thurlow-Vecchi pl.
 2, SRCV I 505,

 Ex David MacDonald collection!

 As noted below, this ingot-type of aes rudes exhibits the transition between the more common 'as smelted' and the true "Aes formatum" (cast bronze).
 Nearly all of such ingots tend to be flat on one side and often on two sides.
 Sadly, history does not inform us as to why, or how, they were formed in such a manner.
-Our example is flat on one side.
+Our example is flattish on both sides.

 Seller's Note/ In Italy, as with other nations, early trade used a system of barter.
 Aes rude (Latin: "rough bronze"), used perhaps as early as the early 8th century B.C., was the earliest metal proto-currency in central Italy.
 In the 5th century B.C., bronze replaced cattle as the primary measure of value in trade.
 Aes rudes are rough lumpy bronze ingots with no marks or design, some are flat and oblong, others are square, while many are irregular and shapeless.
 The metal is mostly copper with roughly 5% tin.
 Weight varied considerably with some exceeding twelve pounds and others under an ounce.
 Many smaller examples are fragments of broken larger specimens.
 A balance was necessary to measure value for commercial transactions.